 When looking at the UK census documents from decade to decade, you may find that a person’s age appears to be mis-stated by a year or so.
 In many cases, this is due to the date on which the census was taken.

 That is, if your birthday fell between April 1 and June 5 – let’s say May 5 - and you were born in 1831, in the 1841 census (taken as of June 6), your age at your last birthday would be 10.
 In 1851, however, it would be 19, since your 20th birthday would not arrive until after the census date of March 30.
-It therefore can be helpful to know the effective date of a census, as follows:
+It therefore can be helpful to know the effective date of a census.

 Having made that comment, I note two things: first, that many enumerators routinely rounded a person's age down to the nearest multiple of 5 in the 1841 UK census; and second, that the UK census takers in the mid-1900s were concerned over what they saw as evidence in the census schedules that women were not providing their proper age to the enumerators.